Nursing Degree (Care): SWAP Access

 Entry requirements

-• You must have been out of formal education for a minimum of 5 years.
+✅ Applicants must have been out of formal education for at least five years.

 • If you do not have a formal ESOL qualification but your language skills meet this level, you should apply for your course and then contact our Admissions team to organise an internal language assessment here at the College.